 The treaty (article 145) provides for keeping a certain "delicacy" in the acceptance of functions

-“The members of the Commission (…) take, when they are installed, the solemn commitment to respect, during the duration of their functions and after the cessation of these, the obligations arising from their office, in particular the duties of honesty and delicacy with regard to the acceptance, after this termination, of certain functions or certain advantages. »
+“The members of the Commission (...) make, when they are installed, the solemn commitment to respect, during the term of their functions and after the cessation of these, the obligations arising from their office, in particular the duties of honesty and delicacy with regard to the acceptance, after this termination, of certain functions or certain advantages. »

 Can the European institutions react?

 Yes.
 The European institutions have legal means at their disposal.
 The rules provided for by the European Treaty are clear.
-In particular, they can pronounce the resignation from office – which entails the abolition of the transactional indemnity – and/or also pronounce the abolition of the right to pension.
+They can in particular pronounce the resignation from office – which entails the abolition of the transactional indemnity – and/or also pronounce the abolition of the right to pension.